 Anyone with a passing acquaintance with BMW ergonomics will have everything working within seconds; strangers may take a few minutes more, but they'll doubtless appreciate the quality feel of the switches and controls.
 A fat-rimmed three-spoke steering wheel incorporates various satellite switches for the audio system and cruise control, and the ambiance is at once functional and luxurious.
 Storage compartments and cupholders are present at every turn.

-The rear cargo area provides 19 cubic feet of space with the rear seats in place, or 56.6 cubic feet with the rear seas folded down.
-Rear-seat backrests split 60/40 and can be folded separately or together.
-The rear seats that come with the optional ski pass-through have three segments (40/20/40) that can also be folded down individually.
+The rear cargo area provides 27.6 cubic feet of space with the rear seats in place, or 63.3 cubic feet with the rear seas folded down.
+Rear-seat backrests are now split 40/20/40, and each of the three segments can be folded down individually, if desired.

 The BMW X3 handles well and we found it to be extremely smooth, with much of the sound of the car's undercarriage effectively attenuated.
-The X3 is quiet and unruffled, even on gravel roads.
+Even on gravel roads, the X3 is quiet and unruffled.
 This commendable compliance does not translate into a sloppy ride.
 Indeed, ride-motion control is exemplary, so progress is smooth and flat, just the way it should be.
-The X3's stable but well cushioned chassis covers rough ground with little transmission of sound or vibration.
+The X3's stable but well-cushioned chassis covers rough ground with little transmission of sound or vibration.

-BMW has adopted an electric steering assist system, and its engineers have not done a bad job of overcoming the feedback challenges attendant to this burgeoning new technique.
-In the X3, wheel weighting verges toward hefty, perhaps a tad too much so, accompanied by quite a bit of self-centering torque, but this should not be confused with real steering feel.
+BMW employs an electric steering assist system, and its engineers have not done a bad job of overcoming the feedback challenges attendant to this burgeoning technique.
+In the X3, wheel weighting verges toward hefty, perhaps a tad too much so, accompanied by quite a bit of self-centering torque; but this should not be confused with real steering feel.

-The turbocharged inline-6 in the xDrive35i is responsive and powerful, driving the biggish vehicle from rest to 60 mph in about 5.5 seconds, and on to a governed 130 mph with a series of brief romps up the tachometer dial.
-The 8-speed automatic gearbox provides for close ratio staging and quick responses to a dig at the accelerator pedal.
+The turbocharged inline-6 in the xDrive35i is responsive and powerful, driving the biggish vehicle from rest to 60 mph in about 5.5 seconds, and on to a governed 130 mph track speed.
+The 8-speed automatic transmission provides for close-ratio staging and quick responses to a dig at the accelerator pedal.

-At the same time, the broad torque band allows relaxed cruising at low engine speeds that will calm passengers and save on fuel.
-The combination of a relatively compact overall size, excellent power, newly imparted poise, plus improved space and comfort, ought to attract all those X3 fans back to this new one along with a horde of fresh converts.
+At the same time, the X3's broad torque band allows relaxed cruising at low engine speeds that will calm passengers and save on fuel.
+The combination of a relatively compact overall size, excellent power, outstanding poise, plus impressive space and comfort, ought to attract all those earlier X3 fans back to this current one, along with a horde of fresh converts.